forLoopOfficial/forLoop-website/readme.md

 # forLoop Website

-Welcome to [forLoop](https://travis-ci.org/laravel/framework.svg)](https://travis-ci.org/laravel/framework), a growing community of Nigeria’s elite developers.
+Welcome to forLoop, a growing community of Nigeria’s elite developers.

 ## Contributing

+Dev site can be found -> [forLoop](https://forloop2.herokuapp.com)

 Install project and laravel dependencies